exira-legacy/iis-ops/README.md

 After a check if a valid command has been used, it is dispatched to a specific command handler.

 All possible commands are listed in [Commands.fs](https://github.com/exira/iis-ops/blob/master/src/Exira.IIS.Domain/Commands.fs)

-## Notes

-There seems to be a current issue on build where Paket's auto-restore is not fetching all references.

-Running ```.paket\paket.exe install``` fixes this.